Arginine

 Arginine is the amino acid with the formula (H2N)(HN)CN(H)(CH2)3CH(NH2)CO2H.
 The molecule features a guanidino group appended to a standard amino acid framework.
 At physiological pH, the carboxylic acid is deprotonated (−CO2−) and both the amino and guanidino groups are protonated, resulting in a cation.
 Only the -arginine (symbol Arg or R) enantiomer is found naturally.
 Arg residues are common components of proteins.
 It is encoded by the codons CGU, CGC, CGA, CGG, AGA, and AGG.
 The guanidine group in arginine is the precursor for the biosynthesis of nitric oxide.
 Like all amino acids, it is a white, water-soluble solid.

+The one-letter symbol R was assigned to arginine for its phonetic similarity.

 History

 Arginine was first isolated in 1886 from yellow lupin seedlings by the German chemist Ernst Schulze and his assistant Ernst Steiger.
 He named it from the Greek árgyros (ἄργυρος) meaning "silver" due to the silver-white appearance of arginine nitrate crystals.
 In 1897, Schulze and Ernst Winterstein (1865–1949) determined the structure of arginine.
 Schulze and Winterstein synthesized arginine from ornithine and cyanamide in 1899, but some doubts about arginine's structure lingered until Sørensen's synthesis of 1910.